We don't want to let down our guard. Yet that is the only way to discover that being guarded is our big problem.

 After all, no one buys the mask.

-For others can tell when we are not being genuine.
-And people don't like to feel manipulated.
-So our defenses trigger reactions from others.
+Others can tell when we are not being genuine.
+And people don't like to feel manipulated, so our defenses triggers reactions from others.

-This false way to get love, then, doesn't work to bring us love.
+This false way to get love, then, doesn't work.
+It doesn't bring us love.
 Instead, it creates more pain.

 Second, to do serious self-transformation work, we must deal with our Lower Self.
 To do that, we must risk becoming more real.
 Because the Lower Self is highly energized.